eshanks16/katacoda-scenarios-1/troubleshooting-clusters/step2.md

 kube-apiserver.yaml file that defines the container.

-Well, the yaml file looks fine to you, so why didn't the kubelet on the control plan node, start the container?
+Well, the yaml file looks fine to you, so why didn't the kubelet on the control plane node, start the container?
 Maybe the kubelet will have more information.

 `systemctl status kubelet`{{execute}}